sf-wdi-19-20/WDI21staging/iteratorsLab/readme.md

 Now use the below tests to infer the behavior of the functions `first`, `last`, `min`, and `max`.

 * First `console.log` each assertion result, with a description of what's happening, making sure it fails
-* Next write the code to make the assertion pass, aka return true
+* Next write the code to make the assertion pass (making it return true)
 * Finally move on to the next assertion and repeat

 *Note: It's always a good idea to write several tests.
 Add more if you'd like.*